-7 Best Canon Lenses for Architectural Photography-Architecture Lab 2018
+7 Best Canon Lenses For Architectural Photography

 - Ring-type ultra-sonic monitor (USM) brings subject...

-If you’re in the market for a small, inexpensive, fast, and light lens, most photographers will point you towards one lens, the CAnon EF 50mm f/1.4.
+If you’re in the market for a small, inexpensive, fast, and light lens, most photographers will point you toward one lens, the Canon EF 50mm f/1.4.

 But that’s for a reason.
 The lens does perform admirably for the size and price.
 At $330, it’s one of the most affordable lenses on this list, and it’s a great tool to get started with photography.

-Build quality is decent enough.
+The build quality is decent enough.
 It won’t awe you, but it also won’t fall off and break with a few uses in the field.
 You can take it and have it survive a few bumps and bruises without shattering.

 Since it is so lightweight, it’s not that much of a bother to carry around.
 You can even shove it into your jacket pocket if you’re in a hurry to get somewhere, then you can shove this into your jacket pocket and not worry about having to carry a case.

-At $330, it’s an amazing lens to have, whether you’re a beginner or professional.
+At $330, it’s an amazing lens to have, whether you’re a beginner or a professional.

 - Small, inexpensive, and compact makes it easy to carry around anywhere